cpske/ISP/feedback/ku-polls-iteration1.md

 Software engineers must manage their own time.

-There were 2 weeks to complete this iteration, so after 1 week you should have made some progress.
+You should perform this assignment the way you would work on a real software project.

-You should perform assignment the way you would work on a real project.
+There were 2 weeks for this iteration, so after 1 week you should have made some progress.

-I checked work twice:
+I checked your work twice:

-* Wednesday, 9 Sep (day 9 of iteration)
+* Wednesday, 9 Sep (**day 9** of iteration), around noon
   - complete Vision, Iteration Plan, Project board, `iteration1` branch with some work
-* Sataurday, 12 Sep (last day of iterattion)
+* Sataurday, 12 Sep (**last day** of iteration), 10:00-noon
   - nearly finished work on `iteration1` branch
-  - most tasks on Project board In Progress or Done
+  - most tasks on Project board are "In Progress" or "Done"

 ## Work First, Plan Later